benlue/coServ/README.md

 + Helping developers not to repeat themselves.

 + Helping developers to fully utilize HTML, CSS and Javascript.
-Besides those, there is nothing to learn (well, before the next exciting technologies coming out).
+Besides those, there is nothing to learn (well, before the next exciting technologies coming out XD).

 ##  Features